 I went on to produce other remixes to post on VGMix until February of 2006 when the site was closed due to the exploitation of multiple vulnerabilities in the site's database code.
 "That Long Train Ride" and most of my others video-game remixes wouldn't see the light of day again until I started my own blog in 2008 to promote my mash-ups.

 Then something I never expected began to happen during the in-between years prior to my blog's launch.
 "That Long Train Ride" became an underground hit with HL2 fans.
-I every couple of months I would receive the odd letter asking if I was the guy being the remix and where they could download the track.
+I every couple of months I would receive the odd letter asking if I was the guy behind the remix and where they could download the track.
 One gentlemen even requested the piano parts so that he could learn and transcribe them to sheet music.
 I even stumbled upon several fan forums with whole threads dedicated to discussing and celebrating this remix.
 One of the most surprising developments came with a message from a fan who said I had been mentioned in the UK edition of PC Gamer Magazine.
 He even sent me a picture as proof:

 Needless to say, I was flabbergasted.
 The download link they provided may have been broken, but my name and work was published in a magazine!
 I had never anticipated this remix to generate this much interest.